 It is usually more effective to write in a rough form than to edit your work as you write.
 I’ll bet you remember having to turn in outlines of papers when you were in school.
 Our teachers made us do them because outlines really are helpful for organizing material.
 Start with an outline and then fill in the concepts under each main point you want to make.

 Creating an outline is difficult for some.
-You might be more comfortable with a style that involves letting your ideas flow and then organizing them.
-Then polish your writing.
+You might be more comfortable with a style that involves letting your ideas flow and then organizing and polishing them.

 The process of refining your writing involves looking at word flow, the length of paragraphs, and the way you’ve connected your thoughts.
 This is also the point at which you can add headers, subheaders, bullets and numbered lists.
 Some of your clients love to read all the details.
 Some want to skim and get the key points.

 Attorneys can sense your energy.
 It flows through in everything you write.
 If your writing is stiff you may easily lose your reader.
 (We’ve been trained to have short attention spans.)
 Read what you wrote out loud.
 Does it sound conversational?
-Is it natural sounding writing?
+Is it natura-sounding writing?

 Your clients appreciate well written reports.
 They will come back to you for more assistance.
 Your legal nurse consulting business grows.
 It is all good.